 He got up and disappeared for a a couple of minutes.
 I looked around at the guitars hanging on the living room walls.
 Was that mine?
 Yep.
 There was the guitar he got me for my birthday a few years ago.
 I didn’t even realize it was gone.
 Then he came back with orange juice.
 “Freshly squeezed, just how you like it” he smiled, handing it to me.

-I sipped at it, it was delicious. “mmm” I said and drank more.
+I sipped at it, it was delicious. “mmm” I said and drank a little more.

 I looked over the glass rim at him and he was once again looking at me with an intensity that was a little unnerviing.
-“I miss you, Odette.”
+“I miss you, Odette.
+God, I miss you and us.”

-I felt myself tearing up a bit and a tear dripped into my juice.
-I looked down into the liquid.
+I felt myself tearing up a bit.
 “I miss you too,” I said at my orange juice.
-I did miss freshly-squeezed orange juice, and Chris making it for me.
+I also missed freshly-squeezed orange juice, and Chris making it for me.
 My hands were cold and sweaty on the glass.

 He sad down next to me again and rubbed his knees.
 “Well, I wish everything had turned out differently” he said loudly.